lara-press/docs/widgets.md

 <a name="defining-widgets"></a>
 ## Defining Widgets

 Create a widget class in `/app/Widgets`.
-It looks very similar to the [Wordpress format](https://codex.wordpress.org/Widgets_API) except we extend our own widget class.
+It looks very similar to the [WordPress format](https://codex.wordpress.org/Widgets_API) except we extend our own widget class.
 From here, if you want to return a view you must `echo` it.

 *Note: Leaving empty form and update methods can break the widget*